 Planetary Ground Penetrating Radar

-It is this assumption that STRATA, the proposal for GPR on the Mars Science Laboratory (MSL), was grounded in.
+It is this assumption that STRATA, the proposal for GPR on the Mars Science Laboratory (MSL), was grounded in1-3.
 Assessing habitability and aqueous history of a region on Mars are main objectives of the MSL mission.
-The STRATA instrument would use a 400-MHz impulse to define stratigraphy at a spacial resolution of tens of centimeters to 10-15 m depth1.
+The STRATA instrument would use a 400-MHz impulse to define stratigraphy at a spacial resolution of tens of centimeters to 10-15 m depth1-3.
 The application of GPR would focus on locating, recording, and assessing the history of aqueous deposition, as well as providing the context for other MSL instruments to assess the biological potential of the areas under investigation1.
-For more information visit the MSL home page.